 We currently work in Zambia, which is in Sub-Saharan Africa.
 Zambia is one of the least-developed countries in the world, ranked 141 out of 186 on the UN’s 2014 Human Development Index.

-In April we will begin our 2014 programme undertaking 5 building projects that will transform the lives of 20,500 people.
+In April we began our 2014 community schools programme undertaking 5 building projects that will transform the lives of 20,500 people.

 Lupuka Community School